 Manuel Quintín Lame was an indigenous leader who started a movement to recover indigenous communal lands in Tierradentro, Cauca, at the beginning of the 20th century.
-As an icon and leader of the Cauca’s indigenous movement, he inspired the political programs of many later indigenous groups, and has also received much scholarly attention.
+As an icon and leader of the Cauca’s indigenous movement, he inspired the political programs of many later indigenous groups and has also received much scholarly attention.
 However, this focus on Lame’s works and activities, important as they were, has led to the neglect of other possible indígena positions regarding collective ownership and indigeneity that existed at the time.
-This project starts from the hypothesis that it is only within the context of the polyphony of indígena ideas and positions that we can fully understand the scope and limitations of the Colombian indigenous movement.

 From a historical perspective, the research studied indigenous legal practices in Cauca and Tolima between 1880-1938.
 Based on a cross-cutting analysis of citizenship, justice, and indigeneity categories, the research explored the role and nature of different legal practices in shaping these categories.
 The 'legal practices' included in the research were those communicative processes and strategies established between indígena and non-indígena people while: